MilenaBaldeva/Air-Quality-Analysis/README.md

 • Time Period Filter: Select a date range to view data within that period.
 • State Filter: Dropdown menu to filter by state.
 • City Filter: Dropdown menu to filter by city.
-• Map Filter: Mini map to select specific geographic regions.
+• Map Filter: Mini map to select states or specific geographic regions.

 *🗂️ Legend*
 • Provides a color guide for air quality levels, applicable across all visualizations.